 It is important for the whole family to have some emotional involvement with the end of your loved one’s life.
 They should also interact well with each other and avoid any outward turmoil that would make it harder on your dying loved one or prevent emotional healing after their death.

-Even if you are aware of your loved one’s wishes, it is best that they be recorded somewhere and you have officially been appointed to carry them out.
+If you are aware of your loved one’s wishes, it is best that they be recorded somewhere and you have officially been appointed to carry them out.

 As you share the end-of-life process with your loved one, you will interact with healthcare providers and specialists helping you through the process.

-Your loved one’s healthcare providers may also need to depend on you to provide them with accurate, complete information to be able to make good assessments and provide the best possible care for your loved one.
+Your loved one’s healthcare providers may need to depend on you to provide them with accurate, complete information to be able to make good assessments and provide the best possible care for your loved one.
 You can help by knowing all of their major medical problems, surgical and other treatment history, doctors’ names, medications, and drug allergies.

 Resources